Creating Things

 directory quickly becomes tedious.
 Instead, we can use

-with the
+rm with the

-flag (which stands for "recursive"):rm -r thesis
+-r flag (which stands for "recursive"):rm -r thesis

 This removes everything in the directory, then the directory itself.
 If